Who We Supervise

 Money transmitters are regulated and licensed under Article XIII-B of the Banking Law.

-A mortgage banker is a person or entity that engages in the business of making five or more mortgage loans in any one calendar year (other than certain exempted entities, including a banking organization and an insurance company).
+A mortgage banker is a person or entity that engages in the business of making three or more mortgage loans in one calendar year or five or more mortgage loans in any two year period (other than certain exempt entities, including a banking organization and an insurance company).

 Mortgage bankers are subject to licensing by the Superintendent of Financial Services under Article XII-D of the Banking Law.